 And finally, we have the most specific example of specific people who did a specific thing in New York.

 Note that the paragraph flows from general to specific.
-And each sentence serves to support the lead sentence.
+And each sentence serves to support the argument presented in the topic sentence.

 Example 2.
 Sharks